cherrypy/cherrypy/sphinx/source/intro/concepts/dispatching.rst

 this means the page is also available at the URI ``/path/to/my_html``.
 If you need to protect the resource (e.g. with authentication), **you must protect both URLs**.

+.. versionadded:: 3.2
+   The default dispatcher now takes a 'translate' argument, which converts all characters in string.punctuation to underscores using the builtin :meth:`str.translate <str.translate>` method of string objects.
+   You are free to specify any other translation string of length 256.

 Other Dispatchers
 -----------------